Huy-DNA/MPiSC/README.md

 # Nonblocking distributed MPSC queues using the hybrid programing model combining MPI-3 and C++11

-An examination of existing *shared-memory* queue algorithms to:
+## Objective

-  - Find a *lock-free*, *concurrent*, *multiple-producers single-consumer* queue algorithm.
+- Examination of the *shared-memory* literature to find potential *lock-free*, *concurrent*, *multiple-producer single-consumer* queue algorithms.
-  - Find a suitable queue algorithm to be ported to distributed context using the hybrid approach MPI+MPI and C++11 for shared-memory synchronization.
+- Use the hybrid programming model MPI+MPI with C++11 for shared-memory synchronization to port the potential *shared-memory* queue algorithm to distributed context.

 ## Motivation

-- Queue is one of the most basic-but-critical data structures, being the backbone for many applications, such as scheduling, event handling.
-It's important to ensure that the queue algorithm is performant, scalable and robust.
-- We investigate the design of queue algorithms in the distributed context:
-  - Shared-memory queue algorithms can be ported to distributed context using a programming model which uses the hybrid approach MPI+MPI.
+- Queue is the backbone data structures in many applications: scheduling, event handling, message bufferring.
+In these applications, the queue may be highly contended, for example, in event handling, there can be multiple sources of events & many consumers of events at the same time.
+If the queue has not been designed properly, it can become a bottleneck in a highly concurrent environment, adversely affecting the application's scalability.
+This sentiment also applies to queues in distributed contexts.
-  - There have been plenty of research & testing going into performant & scalable shared-memory queue algorithms.
-This presents an opportunity to adapt these algorithms into the distributed context.
+- Within the context of shared-memory, there have been plenty of research and testing going into efficient, scalable & lock-free queue algorithms.
+This presents an opportunity to port these high-quality algorithms to the distributed context, albeit some inherent differences that need to be taken into consideration between the two contexts.
-  - However, in the current distributed computing literature, most algorithms are built from scratch, disregarding the whole shared-memory literature.
+- In the distributed literature, most of the proposed algorithms completely disregard the existing shared-memory algorithms.
+This is why we investigate the porting approach & compare them with existing distributed queue algorithms.
-- We intend to investigate the current shared-memory literature to port some shared-memory queue algorithms & compare how well they perform as opposed to current distributed queue algorithms.

-## Characteristic
+## Scope

-A specialized queue with these (minimum) characteristics:
+- Minimum characteristics:

 | Dimension           | Desired property        |
 | ------------------- | ----------------------- |